Limbyc/English/README.md

 ## English
-a mobile application that helps you learn English like SkyEnglish
+A mobile app aimed at self-development with a focus on English as SkyEnglish
 ## Architecture
 This application follows the classic SOLID based clean architecture approach.
 This approach differs from official architecture guidance, but it is actively used by many developers.
 ## Features